csimth335/MTH335/julia-nutshell.md

 ## Plotting

-Plotting is *not* built-in to `Julia`, rather added through add-on packages, for example, `Julia`'s `Gadfly` package.
+Plotting is *not* built-in to `Julia`, rather added through add-on packages.
+We use, `Julia`'s `Plots` package, an interface to several different backends.
 For this package, there are three basic calling styles:

 Plotting a function by passing the function object by name.

 ```
-using Gadfly      # needed just once per session
+using Plots      # needed just once per session
 plot(sin, 0, 2pi)
 ```